muratk3n/thirdwave/en/tweets/2020/week29a.md

 ---

 Dukakis was destroyed by that image.
 At least that was the conclusion at the time.
-Reagan was "the cowboy" along with HW had won the Cold War and here is this guy looking like a wimp..
+Reagan "the cowboy" along with HW had won the Cold War and here is this guy looking like a wimp..
 Clinton must have woved never to be in that position..

 However it's not clear Dukakis lost simply bcz of that image.
 HW had advantage going in (Reagan popularity was high), Duka was a bad